Apple Watch: Software

 watchOS is a distinct operating system designed specifically for the Apple Watch.
 While based on iOS, which is used in iPhones, it offers a tailored experience for the smaller screen and wrist-worn form factor.
-Telling time is a core function with various watch faces to choose from. and it can view and respond to notifications from an iPhone directly on a watch. watchOS has many extensive health and fitness tracking features like heart rate monitoring, workout programs, and activity rings to stay motivated.
-The App Store lets you download and use various apps specifically designed for the Apple Watch, covering fitness, communication, news, and more. watchOS works seamlessly with an iPhone for functions like making calls, sending texts, unlocking an iPhone, and using Apple Pay.
-Apple frequently releases updates to watchOS, bringing new features, bug fixes, and security improvements.
+Telling time is a core function with various watch faces to choose from, and it can view and respond to notifications from an iPhone directly on a watch. watchOS has many extensive health and fitness tracking features like heart rate monitoring, workout programs, and activity rings.
+The App Store lets users download and use various apps specifically designed for the Apple Watch.

+watchOS works with an iPhone for functions like making calls, sending texts, and using Apple Pay.
+Apple frequently releases updates to watchOS.
 One can update a watch through the Watch app on an iPhone or directly on the Apple Watch itself (if it has watchOS 6 or later).

 The Apple Watch runs watchOS, whose interface is around a home screen with circular app icons, which can be changed to a list view in the device's settings.
 The OS can be navigated using the touchscreen or the crown on the side of the watch.
 During its debut, the first generation Apple Watch needed to be paired with an iPhone 5 or later running iOS 8.2 or later; this version of iOS introduced the Apple Watch app, which is used to pair the watch with an iPhone, customize settings and loaded apps, and highlight compatible apps from the App Store.

 The Apple Watch is capable of receiving notifications, messages, and phone calls via a paired iPhone.
 "Glances" allowed users to swipe between pages containing widget-like displays of information; however, this feature was replaced by a new Control Center. watchOS also supports Handoff to send content from an Apple Watch to an iOS or macOS device, and act as a viewfinder for an iPhone camera, Siri is also available for voice commands, and is capable of responding with voice prompts on the Series 3 watches.
 The Apple Watch also supports Apple Pay, and enables its use with older iPhone models that do not contain near-field communication (NFC) support.

 The Apple Watch's default apps are designed to interact with their iOS counterparts, such as Mail, Phone, Calendar, Messages, Maps, Music, Photos, Reminders, Remote (which can control iTunes and Apple TV), Stocks, and Wallet.
 Using the Activity and Workout apps, a user can track their physical activity and send data back to the iPhone for use in its Health app and other HealthKit-enabled software.
 With watchOS 3, Reminders, Home, Find My Friends, Heart Rate, and Breathe were added to the stock apps.